typeless-js/typeless/docs/introduction/quick-start.md

 ---

 # Quick Start

-[typeless](https://github.com/typeless-js/typeless) is a toolkit for building React apps using Typescript, and RxJS.
+[typeless](https://github.com/typeless-js/typeless) is a toolkit for building React apps using TypeScript, and RxJS.

 ## Installation